fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 		//...
 ~~~

-If you use different DB schemas, you may configure them using special params:
+If you use different DB schemes, you may configure them using special params:
 ~~~
 [php]
 $main['modules'] = array(